ruffk/ZwiftActivityMonitor/README.md

 #### Quick Start

+**Important Note: The activity monitor can only overlay Zwift if it (Zwift) is configured to run in windowed mode.**

 <ol>
 	<li>Start the Zwift Packet Monitoring service from the Analyze->Options System Tab by pressing Start.
 Maybe while you're there select the Auto-Start option.</li>
 	<li>Click Analyze->Start.</li>